What’s the matter with Morocco

 King Mohamed VI took power in 1999 at the age of 35 after the death of his father, Hassan II.
 Unlike his authoritarian father who ruled Morocco with an iron fist, Mohamed VI is less repressive and more liberal.
-His reaction to protests led by groups like the February 20 Movement was for the most part non-violent.
-Many agree that if Hassan II were still alive, it is likely that he would have tried to brutally suppress the demonstrations, and we could have witnessed similar scenes of chaos happening on Moroccan streets, as the ones that happened in Tunisia, Egypt, and Libya.
+His government and security forces’ reaction to protests led by groups like the February 20 Movement was for the most part non-violent.
+Many agree that if Hassan II were still alive, it is likely that he would have tried to brutally suppress the demonstrations, and we could have witnessed similar scenes happening on Moroccan streets, as did in Tunisia, Egypt, and Libya.

-Seeing how things quickly deteriorated for other North African leaders, the king reacted swiftly to appease the demands of the population.
-In a televised speech given March 9, 2011, the king acknowledged the grievances of the public and announced to reform the constitution, and give more power to an elected parliament.
-At the same time, the country increased its public spending with subsidies for food and fuel to appease the population.
-Despite a boycott by the Moroccan opposition, the referendum on the draft constitution was passed by 98.2 percent according to the interior minister.
+In a televised speech on March 9, 2011, Mohamed VI acknowledged public grievances, announced a reform of the constitution and to give more power to an elected parliament.
+At the same time, the country increased its public spending with subsidies for food and fuel.
+The referendum was passed with a 98.2% majority (per the interior ministry).
+The opposition, however, boycotted the referendum.

-Morocco has been spared from violent protests and riots that have plagued other North African nations, but that does not mean that things will remain this way indefinitely.
-A new updated constitution and an Islamist majority in parliament are a sign of political improvements, but many think that these changes are only cosmetic, and that the king still holds too much executive authority.
+In sum, the new updated constitution and an Islamist majority in parliament are signs of political improvements, but many think that these changes are only cosmetic, and that the king still holds too much executive authority.
 With a combination of an underperforming economy, high unemployment, upcoming subsidies reforms that will mostly affect the middle class, and a rise in police brutality, things could still take a turn south for the otherwise stable country.